 \begin{itemize}[leftmargin = 1.35cm] \item[\textbf{\textit{Step 1.}}] Each man $m$ proposes to his most preferred woman (according to $P_m$).
 Every woman $w$, who has at least one proposal, tentatively keeps her most preferred man (according to $P_w$) among these proposals and rejects the rest.

-\item[\textbf{\textit{Step $2$.}}] Every man $m$, who was rejected at the previous step, proposes to his next preferred woman.
-Every woman $w$, who has at least one proposal including any proposal tentatively kept from the earlier steps, tentatively keeps her most preferred man among these proposals and rejects the rest. \end{itemize}
+\item[\textbf{\textit{Step $2$.}}] Every man $m$ who was rejected at the previous step proposes to his next preferred woman.
+Every woman $w$ who has at least one proposal, including any proposal tentatively kept from the earlier steps, tentatively keeps her most preferred man among these proposals and rejects the rest. \end{itemize}

 This procedure is then repeated from Step 2 till a step such that each woman has a proposal.
-At this step, the tentative proposal accepted by a woman becomes permanent.
-This completes the description of the MPDA rule.
+At this step, the proposals tentatively accepted by women become permanent.
+This completes the description of the MPDA algorithm.

-\begin{remark}[\citealp{gale1962college}] Suppose $\mathcal{P}_A$ is an arbitrary domain of preference profiles.\footnote{Here, $\mathcal{P}_A$ need not be a rich domain or an anonymous domain.} On domain $\mathcal{P}_A$, both DA rules are stable. \end{remark}